 One thing I don’t like about Trader Joe’s is that most of their veggies are in bags.
 When fresh produce is bagged it has a shorter shelf life.

-What I Buy At Whole Foods
+What I Buy from Whole Foods Market

 - Rao’s Marinara – I have tried all of Trader Joe’s marinara and Raos is better.
 There are no bad oils and it’s delicious.